Facts About Philippines: 100 Interesting Information That Will Blow Your Mind

 - The first state university used to be in Barasoain Church.

-- The UP Chapel, also known as The Parish of Holy Sacrifice, is home to works of four National Artists
+- The UP Chapel, also known as The Parish of Holy Sacrifice, is home to the works of four National Artists.

 - The bell tower of Paoay Church in Ilocos Norte was an observation post, used by Filipino fighters from different eras of the country’s colonial past.

 - The San Juanico Bridge that connects Leyte and Samar is the longest bridge in the Philippines.
 It is 2.162 km. in length and 10.620 m. in width.

 - The largest bamboo organ in the world is found at St. Joseph Church in Las Piñas City.

 - Manila Hotel is the first air-conditioned building in the country.

 - Harrison Plaza and other areas in Manila used to be cemeteries.